towercomputers/toweros/README.md

 ## Hardware configuration

-You must have a thin client (typically a laptop like a Lenovo X270) connected to a switch and one or more Raspberry PI 4 computers connected on the same switch.
+You must have a Thin Client (typically a laptop like a Lenovo X270) connected to a switch and one or more Raspberry PI 4 computers connected on the same switch.

 ## Installation